HomeTriviaFood & CultureCassoulet

 ✓ TRUE

-Castelnaudary, Toulouse, and Carcassonne each claim supremacy, with subtle differences in meats and beans.
+Castelnaudary, Toulouse, and Carcassonne each claim their version is authentic, with variations in meat and beans, fueling a friendly culinary rivalry.

 3.